Srinivasaraghavan Venkataraghavan

 Srinivasaraghavan Venkataraghavan (born 21 April 1945), also known as Venkat, is an Indian former international cricketer and umpire.
 He was a right arm off break bowler and a lower order batter.
 He captained the Indian cricket team in test cricket and also at the first two ICC Cricket World Cups in 1975 and 1979.
 He represented Tamil Nadu and South zone in domestic cricket while also playing for Derbyshire in English county cricket from 1973 to 1975.

 His international career spanned more than 18 years, the third longest for any Indian cricketer.
 Post his playing career, he later became an umpire on the International Cricket Council elite panel and match referee, standing in more than 150 international matches.
 He was also a selector, manager, sports commentator and a cricket columnist.

 Venkataraghavan holds many records in test and first class cricket.
 He was the second bowler since Jim Laker to take the wickets of all ten opposition batsman in a single test match when he did so against New Zealand in March 1965 while becoming the youngest player to take a ten wicket haul in a match during the time.
 He is also the second highest wicket taker in first class cricket for India with 1390 wickets in 341 matches.

 Venkataraghavan was awarded the Arjuna award in 1971 and the fourth highest civilian honor, Padma Shri in 2003 by Government of India.
 He received the C. K. Nayudu Lifetime Achievement Award in 2004, the highest award bestowed by BCCI on a former player.

 Early life and family

 Venkataraghavan was born 21 April 1945 in Madras, Madras Presidency, British India (now Chennai, Tamil Nadu, India) in a Tamil Iyengar family.
 He studied at P.S.
 High School Mylapore.
-He did his bachelors in engineering from College of Engineering, Guindy in Chennai.
+He did his bachelor's degree in engineering from College of Engineering, Guindy in Chennai.
 He married Ranjani and they have two sons together, Vikram and Vinay.